If you’re an SME, cyber security might seem impossibly complex and filled with endless pitfalls.

 Notifying customers alone can be an expensive and time-consuming endeavour.

-You may have to set up helpdesks so that those affected can get in contact to learn more, or even offer them complementary credit checks to reassure them that the breach has no personal financial implications for them.
+You may have to set up helpdesks so that those affected can get in contact to learn more, or offer complementary credit checks.

 In addition to this, the ICO may well decide that the incident was a result of a GDPR (General Data Protection Regulation) violation, in which case you are liable to receive a financial penalty and face legal action.